A MySQL server that is part of a MySQL Cluster differs in one chief

 storage engine disabled.
 To enable

 configuration file, or start the server with the

-default behavior is to look for the MGM node on
+data.
+The default behavior is to look for the management node on

 localhost.
 However, should you need to specify